wp-plugins/a-year-before/readme.txt

 If you like CSS, you can style the date with the class `ayb_date`, the link of the article with the class `ayb_link` and the notfound-message by using the class `ayb_notfound`.

 == Changelog ==

+0.7beta11

+* added uninstall-feature for wordpress 2.7+. if the plugin is deleted, the options of this plugin will be deleted in the wordpress-database.

 0.7beta10